 Diamond Glossary

 The following information provides general definitions of common terminology related to diamonds and diamond grading.
 The first section contains terms related to diamond anatomy along with intuitive visuals.
-The second section contains a list of clarity characteristics and the final section contains general diamond terms.
+The second section contains a list of clarity characteristics, and finally sections for general diamond terms and terms related to lab grown diamonds.
 You will find listings on cut-related terms, diamond shapes, gem labs, treatments and more -many of which have links to in-depth articles.
 We hope you find this glossary useful, but please feel free to contact us if you don’t find the answers you are looking for!

 Diamond Anatomy